cvra/robot-software/README.md

 ##MPU Usage

 By default the MPU prevents access to NULL pointer via memory region 7 (highest priority).
+Code execution from RAM is also disabled using lowest priority (memory region).
 To enable this you only have call `mpu_init()` to be protected.

 You can then further restrict memory by using `mpu_configure_region`, e.g.: